 Rittika: What are your tips to for managing BI teams?

 Martin: We went through a very interesting transition in the last few years: from having fairly transparent operations in one physical location to a truly global virtual organisation.
 We added 25 new people to our team, most of them I have never met in person.
 It’s a bit crazy.
-Initially, I was skeptical as well if this will work but it does and in my opinion even more effectively.
+Initially, I was skeptical as well if this will work but it does and in opinion even more effectively.
 We couldn’t exist without tools like MS Teams that help people collaborate effectively.
 In our case this is not just used internally but our customers are now directly integrated there as well.

 The basis for our management philosophy is simple: every employee understands that it’s not the company that signs their pay check but the customer.
 So, from this everything else derives: make sure the customer is happy with your work and give it all you got.
-Working on the weekend or after hours -as a truly global organisation- often goes along with that.
+Working on the weekend or after hours is -as a truly global organisation- often goes along with that.
 In return our team has unparalleled freedom: we encourage work from home.
 The nine-to-five concept doesn’t exist in our organisation.

 Rittika: You mentioned customer satisfaction is a key driver?